Research Catalogue Extended Guide

 Media Repository

 The media repository allows RC users to navigate, organize and manage their media.
-Each user can browse the media that is used in their expositions (the simple media) or collect media files and texts with which to create an exposition later.
+Each user can browse the media that is used in their expositions (the simple media) or collect media files and texts to be used in an exposition.
 Beyond organizing media, you can share it with other users of the RC.
-You can upload media, organize it into sets and share it with other users of the RC.
-It extends and replaces the older “Works” feature.
+You can upload media, organize them into sets and share it with other users of the RC.

 Media repository